Other flapping wing designs

 the chord in the outer wing area.
 But this pinion feather was not intended

 for generating lift at the same time.
-She's merely a propeller with changing
+It is merely a propeller for changing the direction of rotation.

 Tim